mkoush1/eduSoft-112/README.md

 - GET /api/supervisors/dashboard - Get supervisor dashboard data
 - POST /api/supervisors/create-course - Create new course

+## Authentication

+The application uses a simple JWT-based authentication system.
+For demo purposes, the backend includes mock users with plaintext passwords:

+- User credentials: `user@example.com` / `password`
+- Supervisor credentials: `supervisor@example.com` / `password`

+### Recent Fixes

+We recently addressed authentication issues in the deployed application:

+1. Fixed JSON body parsing in the backend
+2. Simplified password verification for demo purposes
+3. Added detailed logging for troubleshooting
+4. Ensured proper CORS configuration for cross-origin requests

+For production use, this authentication system should be replaced with a more secure implementation using properly hashed passwords and a database.

 ## Contributing

 1. Fork the repository